What am I talking about?

 Is that our fault or theirs?

 The poor ethical decision of the website is, of course, on them.
 That being said, the consumer is at least partially at fault if they base their purchase on the score of the review without reading the article.
 (Think MetaCritic scores.)
 It is easy to see a review and jump to the conclusion that it must be good or bad depending on the score because everyone assumes that a journalistic website would operate on a higher level of ethical decision making and be honest with their consumers.
-That is why I would advise going to several review websites and reading at least a few of the full articles.
+That is why I would recommend visiting to several review websites and reading at least a few of the full articles.
 (After all, the writers did work hard on those.)

 GamerGate may have started as a few people against a few people.
 But, however it started, it became a huge conflict between the gaming community and the press that was covering their favorite hobby.
-Essentially, in September of 2014, the gaming community was pushed to the limit by the amount of seemingly corrupt policies being used by what should be trusted sources such as Kotaku (Gawker).
+Essentially, in September 2014, the gaming community was pushed to the limit by the amount of seemingly corrupt policies being used by what should be trusted sources such as Kotaku (Gawker).
 Erik Kain said it best for Forbes,

 “In the end, it’s about gamers upset with the status quo and demanding something better.
 It’s about a group of consumers and enthusiasts not simply feeling that their identity is threatened, but believing that they’re being poorly represented by an industry and press that grow more and more cliquish and remote every year.
 And it’s about the ad hoc, messy series of uncoordinated events that got us here.”